By Roy Burner (Minister of the Gospel)

-Scripture reveals: Help (or save) Lord: for the godly man ceases; for the faithful fall (or disappear) from among the children of men (Psalm 12:1).
+Scripture reveals: Help (save) Lord: for the godly man ceases; for the faithful fall (disappear) from among the children of men (Psalm 12:1).
 A Bible commentary noted: A godly man has received grace and mercy of the Lord; has the principles of grace, goodness and holiness in him.
 He fears the Lord, and serves Him acceptably, with reverence and godly fear, and is a true worshiper of God.

-Such have ceased, with but a few; their number having greatly reduced, either by death, or having been thought of having such qualities and proven otherwise.
-This has become a reality in many once godly nations; as erosion of the past enhancement of God's Word has become a factor, no longer upholding the Unadulterated Word of God.
+Such have ceased to but a few; their number having been greatly reduced, either by death, or having been thought of having such qualities and proven otherwise.
+This has become a reality in many once godly nations; as erosion of the past enhancement of God's Word has become a factor, with many no longer upholding the Unadulterated Word of God.

 Scripture reveals: The Spirit of truth (that of God's Spirit) whom the world cannot receive, because it sees him not, neither knows him: but you know him; for he dwells with you, and shall be in you (John 14:17).

 A Bible commentary noted: It is unfortunate that we are entering a period of time that not only the world cannot see the Spirit of truth; but many in the church have lost sight of Him as well.
 Worldliness is replacing sanctification, righteousness, and holiness.